-Magestic Created, October 2009.
-Free eBook series of 18 parts
+Magestic Created, October 2009. eBook series of 18 parts

 Magestic is the story of a time traveler, arriving in Canada back in 1985, his aim being to try and fix the world.
 A calamity awaits in 2025, the world needing to take a different course.
 Wars need to be prevented, certain politicians discredited before taking office.
 But the traveler spends most of his time and energy building up a medical rescue charity, torn between helping the needy, and fighting those that he knows risk the future of mankind.

-Art imitating life: The traveller deals with the Greek financial collapse, and the rise of the Muslim Brotherhood.
+Art imitating life: The traveler deals with the Greek financial collapse, and the rise of the Muslim Brotherhood.
 You'd better hope that the rest of the predictions don't come true...

 The book is a political thriller more than sci-fi; action, wars, humour and some romance.
 It is a classic 'alternative history' ebook.
 Magestic part 1 is a very large book, 1.2 million words in a series of large chapters.
 It has been split into several parts for ease of reading, and the formatting on certain websites.

 Note.
 Magestic is a long novel, and deliberately so.
 It is aimed at on-site readers who want more, not less.
 So a passing "normal" reader may find it very long.
 It is aimed at those who have the time.
 Besides, human history from 1985 to 2025 could never be covered on a single novel or typical size..